HEFTIEProject/heftie-textbook/README.md

 > [!NOTE]
-> This respository is now archived, but the textbook lives on at https://github.com/ome-zarr-models/ome-zarr-book
+> This repository is now archived, but the textbook lives on at https://github.com/ome-zarr-models/ome-zarr-book

 # heftie-textbook